With the International Space Station being visible over Wales this week, NASA have warned their astronauts to avoid looking directly into Neath.

 “We’re aware the sports team in the area are called the Neath All Blacks, which may or may not represent a black hole near the Gnoll.

-“We’re seeking funding from the President to see if we can try and find some intelligent life in Neath Abbey, but we’re not hopeful because we’ve heard the Trade Centre Wales advert on The Wave.”
+“We’re seeking funding to see if we can try and find some intelligent life in Neath Abbey, but apparently that’ll cost more than trying to find water on Mars.”

 Swansea Councillor Theresa Connell said: “The ISS flying over Wales is very exciting, knowing that it’s there, nestled behind all of the cloud we constantly have means it is a marvel that we’ll never get to see.